mateeyas/api-key-generator/README.md

 ## Generating an encryption key

 To generate a suitable encryption key, you can use the following terminal commands.
 This key will be used for encrypting the API keys.
+The commands generate a base64-encoded encryption key.
+Add the key to your `.env` file.

 ### Unix-based systems (Linux, macOS)